A. This is probably due to a severe allergy, although it could also be fleas or mites.

 Some medications can be given by the vet in order to stop the chewing and repair the skin lesions (steroids and antibiotics). simultaneously you should start her on a prescription hypoallergenic diet for at least 2 months.

-There is also a nice topical spray available if the problem remains in the groin area, it's called Cortavance and you can get it at the vets.
+There is also a nice topical spray available if the problem remains on the paws only, it's called Cortavance and you can get it at the vets.

 Hopefully you will see some results after all this, if not you and your vet should consider putting her on a long term allergy treatment (Atopica or Apoquel).